shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-01.md

 26. If the system prompts you, save the app name as Real Estate Showings.

 27. Exit the app to return to the Power Apps home page.

+## Summary

+In this lab, you have accomplished the following:

+- You have set up and configured a new Power Platform environment to support app development.
+- You have used Copilot to quickly build a canvas app and add data.
+- You have refined and modified the app’s design and functionality with Copilot’s assistance.